 - Society for the Psychological Study of Social Issues – With members numbering approximately 3000, this organization focuses on problems in society and their psychological impact.
 It publishes three journals: Journal of Social Issues, Analyses of Social Issues and Public Policy, and Social Issues and Policy Review.

 - International Society of Political Psychology – Consisting of 1000 members around the world, this organization focuses on how political and psychological issues relate.

-- American Psychiatric Foundation – The American Psychiatric Foundation aims to promote public understanding and acceptance of all types of mental illness.
+- American Psychiatric Association Foundation – The American Psychiatric Foundation aims to promote public understanding and acceptance of all types of mental illness.
 It supports educational goals and research as well into this subject.

 Psych Grant and Job Info